 SULLIVAN: And I make sure my people get (expletive) jobs.
 When I came into this district, and it's true, Cole, there were three Irish supervisors out of 157 people.
 Now, when the blacks come up, they say, 'Well, don't tell us that there aren't enough blacks that are qualified.'
 That's true.

 SULLIVAN: But don't expect me to believe that about my own people either.

 SULLIVAN: Except that the avenues were never there for them to participate, because Marvin (Aaron, former district superintendent) hired out of the synagogue.
 That's between you and I.' Sept.
 18, 1989

 GENN: You left a resume with Tony (an unidentified district worker).

 SAMPOL: Yes, I did.

 GENN: O.K., you brought him the resume.
-The resume that you brought him is, really doesn't focus at any education kinds of activities.
+The resume that you brought him is, really doesn't focus on any educational kinds of activities.

-GENN: Umm, and it's my understanding that, according to Jimmy (Sullivan) , that he wants me to tailor it, the job description, umm, to meet you skills and your background.
+GENN: Umm, and it's my understanding that, according to Jimmy (Sullivan), that he wants me to tailor it, the job description, umm, to meet your skills and your background.

 SAMPOL: O.K.
 Or I can change my resume around a little if you like.
 What, whatever.